matthewsot/wedge/README.md

 ```
 initWedge(link: 'some-div-id', type: 'div', title: 'title', animator: new ScaleAnimation(), exitOnEscape: true, doAutoPosition: true, opacity: 0.8, allowExit: true, overlayId: 'overlay-id', contentId: 'content-container-id');
 ```

+## Dependencies
+jQuery is the only requirement to use Wedge.js, which contains the basic lightbox and two animations (FadeAnimation and SlideAnimation).

+If you'd like to use the animations in Animations.js (such as ScaleAnimation and RotateAnimation), you'll need to add the jquery.gsap plugin to your site.
+Instructions for that can be found [here](http://www.greensock.com/jquery-gsap-plugin/).